Fernand0S/observability/README.md

 * Necessary create docker-compose.yml or execute portainer this is stack.
 * Necessary create archive .env for the stack.
+* Necessary create in volumes next directory (alertmanager - config and data)  (grafana - data, config, plugins and png) (prometheus - config and data)
 * You can modified ports used containers.